Comprehensive Git Guide for Beginners

 git push origin feature-login

-git branch -d feature-login
+git branch -d feature-login # delete locally

-git push origin --delete feature-login
+git push origin --delete feature-login # delete on remote

-Adding an existing project
+Add an existing local project to GitHub

-cd /path/to/project
+cd /path/to/your/project

 git init